 Resolution and Research Brief

-The resolution for this tournament is:
+The resolution for this tournament will be posted here on October 14th.

 You will begin the day with a seminar on the debate topic delivered by a subject matter expert.
 Then you and your partner will debate against other teams in multiple rounds throughout the day, getting a chance to argue both sides of the resolution.
 We ask that you find a partner in advance and and register as a team.
 If you do not have a debate partner, you may register solo and we will attempt to pair you with another solo debater, but we cannot guarantee that there will be someone to match you with.